JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/The_need_for_web3_and_how_it_is_different_from_web2.md

 It provide more secure, private, transparnecy of transaction.
 And it is no need the intermediary.

 ## Main ideas behind Web3
+Decentralization
+‍
+>Web3 is built upon the concept of decentralization, where power is distributed among participants rather than controlled by a central authority.
+>It's peer-to-peer network, where user can interact directly with each other without the need for intermediaries or a centralized server.

+Verifiability
+‍
+>Web3 leverages blockchain to provide transparency and verifiability.
+>Transactions and interactions can be recorded on a public ledger, enabling anyone to independently verify the authenticity and integrity of data.

+Trustless
+‍
+>Trust is not placed solely in central authorities or intermediaries.
+>Trust is base on the cryptographic algorithms and consensus mechanisms.

+Self governance
+‍
+>Communities collectively make decisions and govern the platforms and protocols they use.
+>Through decentralized governance mechanisms, such as token-based voting or consensus-based decision-making, users have a say in the direction and rules of the system.

+Permissionless
+‍
+>Anyone can participate, no need any apply or invite.
+>Allow any individuals to freely engage with the ecosystem.

+Ownership
+‍
+>In Web2, we have relied on banks to hold our money; on Visa, SWIFT, Paypal and others to transact our money; and on Google, Facebook and others to verify our identity.
+In Web3, our >wallet (and the assets within it) can be used to verify our decentralized identity and as the “key” to unlock verification and commerce.  ‍

+Native payments
+‍
+>Cryptocurrencies, like Bitcoin and Algorand, play a significant role in Web3, enabling direct and seamless transactions.
+This also allows for payments to bypass traditional financial intermediaries and reduce transaction fees.